Skip to Content

 Get Ready to Party as Notting Hill Carnival Returns to London This Month

-Second in size to only Rio’s famous annual carnival, Notting Hill Carnival is a huge celebration… and it’s returning to West London this month for the first time since 2019.
+Second in size to only Rio’s famous annual carnival, Notting Hill Carnival is a huge celebration… and it’s returning to West London this month for more pumping party vibes and general good times.

 And it’s safe to say we are ready to party!